Malaysia landscape

 Community Tips

-Quarantine is required in Malaysia.
+Quarantine is required in Malaysia for most countries.
 Plan ahead and book quarantine facilities well in advance.

 Have you moved to Malaysia with your cat?
 Share your experience and help other travellers.